inaimathi/langnostic/drafts/self-other-overlap-talk.md

 *1* There is an assumption here that because SOO in humans is linked to pro-social behavior, the same will be true for models.
 It might not be, and to the extent that it isn't, this alignment technique will be less useful.
 *3* Things other than deception might also require that the model model itself have different preferences/beliefs from humans (trivial example: if the point of a model is to compensate for some sensory difference in its' user, it needs to model that sensory difference.
 Not doing so might lead to situations like trying to color-code a text for someone who is colorblind and therefor won't receive the signal).
 It's probably also the case that having perfect SOO still leaves open the door to some sort of misalignment or "deception" (eg: if the user has a skew internal representation of the external world, the llm would need to model that internal representation difference)
+*4* The experiment doesn't test LLMs.
+I don't have a good feel for how this would scale to larger models, or LLMs, if at all.

 ### From the discussion